brianlam38/AWS-Certified-Security-Specialty/2_IAM-S3-Policies.md

 * Object tags
 * S3 replicates only objects in the src bucket for which the bucket owner has permissions to read objects and read access control lists.

-DELETE replication
+DELETE marker replication
-* Putting a delete marker on an object -> replicated to other bucket.
+* Delete markers on an object are replicated.
+Deleted versions of objects are NOT replicated.
 * A delete marker only hides an object via. versioning, not actually delete it.

 What is NOT replicated